Excel-VBA-Macros-for-Research/Building_Adjacency_Matrix/README.md

 ## Material_Sample.xlsx
 The "Material_Sample" file represents a data layout which can be used for building adjacency matrix with the VBA.
-### ID
+- The notation for ID and groups can be either numbers or letters.
-- The initial character of each ID must not be zero.
+- The initial character of ID and the name of groups must not be zero.
 - There must be no duplicate in the "ID" column.
-### Group_Type1
+- The notations for the same group must match exactly.
+Lowercase and uppercase letters are distinguished.
+- If a person belongs to no group, the cell must be blank.
+No symbols, letters, or numbers indicating independence must be entered in the cell.
 - The "Group_Type1" column represents a pattern in which each person belongs to a single group.
-- The notation for groups can be either numbers or letters.
-- The notation

 ## XLSM_file_Version1.xlsm
 The "XLSM file"